garrickdabbs/SFM-Graph-Service/README.md

 SFM Toolkit: A Prototype for Implementing the [Social Fabric Matrix Framework](./sfm-overview.md).

 # Overview
-This was supposed to be for my grad school project, but ended up as a precursor to the [SFM Suite](./suite/README.md) I am experimenting with.
+This was intended to be used for a grad school project, but ended up as a precursor to the [SFM Suite](./suite/README.md) I am experimenting with.
 The code example, [sfm-toolkit.py](./sfm-toolkit.py) demonstrates:

 - Defining the core data entities: An SFEntity (to represent policies, regulations, etc.) and a Relationship (to connect these entities).